BroadbandForum/usp/specification/extensions/iot/index.md

 * A mandatory `Type` enumeration value
 * An `TypeDetail` string value.

 The `Type` value is a predefined enumeration value with the goal to give a unified description of the capability object.
-If the predefined "Type" value is to generic, the `TypeDetail` parameter can express a more specific purpose.

-For example, to distinguish different temperature related controller capabilities of an IoT device, all controllers have the same `Type` value "Temperature" to express that these influence a temperature setting, but have different `TypeDetail` values, like "Target Heat Temperature", "Target Cool Temperature", to express the detailed purpose (see "Example: A/C Thermostat").

 If a needed general type is not defined, the enumeration value "Other" is used.
 In this case the `TypeDetail` parameter is provided with the needed definition.

 *Note: The "Type" enumeration in the data model can also be extended with vendor specific values in the form of `X_<oui>_name` like all TR-181 parameters, using the rules defined in [TR-106][3].*